Skip to Content

 Scotch Halloween Cocktail

-It’s pleasingly tart with a crispness that feels like the chill of a fall morning, while still having enough satisfying sweetness that it is a real treat.
+We think it is pleasingly tart with a crispness that feels like the chill of a fall morning, while still having enough sweetness that it is a real treat.
 Apple cider pairs well with all kinds of spirits which makes it a great mixer in cocktails.
-Especially in cocktails with warm brown spirits like scotch or bourbon that are commonly found in fall and winter cocktails.
-So, it perfect fits with this Scotch Halloween Cocktail!

-We wanted the Professors Poisoned Apple cocktail to be an eye catcher.
-While apple cider, scotch and amaretto make for a great flavor combination, the tan color isn’t exactly bright and flashy!
+We wanted the Poisoned Apple cocktail to be an eye catcher.
+While apple cider, scotch and amaretto make for a great flavor combination, the tan color isn’t bright and flashy!
 We know that a bright color is a good way to make a drink stand out, especially at a party!
 So of course, we decided to mix in another great fall flavor, cranberry juice.

 A healthy dose of Peychaud’s Aromatic Bitters brought the finishing touch, with the hints of licorice (hey this is a Halloween drink after all!) tart cherry and clove.
 They bring a complex bit of floral bitterness to the Professor’s Poisoned Apple.
 Not only does the Peychaud’s bring a great flavor, it also happens to have a nice red color that when combined with the cranberry juice turns the cocktail a brilliant red.